 Instructor, international and political journalism.

 I spent 30+ years as a foreign and business correspondent and editor for Reuters, the Los Angeles Times, Forbes magazine and The Associated Press.
-My assignments included 18 years overseas in Beijing, Paris and Tokyo covering politics, business, bilateral and regional relations, and all manner of domestic issues.
+My assignments included 18 years in Beijing, Paris and Tokyo covering politics, business, bilateral and regional relations, and all manner of domestic issues.
 I also had postings in New York and the United Nations, in Detroit covering the auto industry, and in Silicon Valley covering technology, primarily PC hardware and microprocessors.
 I have had reporting assignments in South Korea, Taiwan, north Africa (Algeria, Morocco, Western Sahara), west Africa (Ivory Coast, Liberia) and around western Europe.

-My coursework takes students through basic journalism techniques and writing assignments that simulate stories faced by domestic and foreign correspondents: a combination of spot and feature news, politics, business, domestic unrest, diplomacy and national security, defense and international conflict, the environment, natural disasters, ethics and arts & culture.
-I stress story organization, writing leads and Associated Press style.
-We learn some techniques for digital media and photography, and there are assignments on writing op-eds, obituaries and film critiques.
+My coursework takes students through basic journalism techniques and writing assignments that simulate stories faced by domestic and foreign correspondents: a combination of spot and feature news, politics, business, domestic unrest, diplomacy and national security, defense and international conflict, the environment, natural disasters, ethics and arts & culture, and writing op-eds.
+I stress story organization, writing leads and learning the universally used Associated Press style.
+In some semesters we learn techniques for digital media and photography, and there are assignments on writing obituaries and film critiques.
 I also supervise the Global Affairs Podcasting program, where students produce podcasts on issues of international importance and interest.

 Loeb Award finalist, "Asleep At The Wheel" - Ford-Firestone tire crisis, 2000.